Arkadijbojko/webpage/_seminars/CY4bridges.md

 ***

-The goal of this workshop is to explore Calabi-Yau 4 invariants and structures, inviting outside perspectives and contributions.
-The program is built around active discussions aiming to develop new ideas, frameworks, and establish new applications.
+The goal of this workshop is to explore Calabi–Yau 4 invariants and structures, inviting experts from neighboring fields to share their perspectives and to contribute new ideas.
+The program is built around active discussions aiming to develop new methods, frameworks, and establish new applications.

 ## Confirmed Speakers